 By clicking on the event in the table, users are taken to the single event page, which is optimized for conversion.
 This page can be customized to include additional information or features such as a call-to-action button or related events.

 What types of events can I list in a table?

 The good news is that you can use this method to list absolutely any type of event.
 It might be:

-- In-person events such as admissions tickets, live events, charity auctions, concerts, conferences, festivals and carnivals, live performances, meet-ups, presentations, and speed dating events.
+- In-person events: These are admissions tickets, live events, charity auctions, concerts, conferences, festivals and carnivals, live performances, meet-ups, presentations, and speed dating events.

-- Online events such as conference calls, live coaching, and webinars.
+- Online events: These include conference calls, live coaching, and webinars.

-- Training courses such as bootcamps, classes, crash courses or in-depth training, formal training, and certified courses.
+- Training courses: Examples are boot camps, classes, crash courses or in-depth training, formal training, and certified courses.

-Keep reading to discover a real-life website that lists events in a table, and then learn how to do the same on your own site!
+Keep reading to discover a real-life website that lists events in a table.
+Then learn how to do the same on your own site!

 Case study #1 - Cooking events calendar plugin on The Kitchen

 The Kitchen at Middleground Farms hosts cooking events in Oregon, USA.
 Each event is added to WordPress with the Events Calendar plugin.
 As the default layouts available weren’t quite right for the site, they decided to combine the WordPress events plugins with Posts Table Pro.
 Customers can now quickly find an event and book themselves on it using the interactive table.